-The tropopause, the separation between the troposphere and stratosphere, is markedly less distinct in the tropics than the extratropics, (e.g., Highwood and Hoskins 1998).
-The atmosphere gradually transitions from a clearly tropospheric regime at 12 km, where convective towers tightly couple air masses to the surface, to a stratospheric regime above the tropical cold point near 18 km, where air parcels are months removed from the surface, extremely dry, but now richer in ozone.
-The notion of a tropical tropopause as a transition zone, as opposed to a distinct surface, appears in temperature and water vapor observations by Atticks and Robinson (1983), and the region has become known as the tropical tropopause layer (TTL; see Fueglistaler et al. 2009, for a comprehensive review).
+The tropopause, the separation between the troposphere and stratosphere, is markedly less distinct in the tropics than the extratropics.
+The atmosphere gradually transitions from a clearly tropospheric regime at 12 km, where convective towers tightly couple airmasses to the surface, to a stratospheric regime above the tropical cold point near 18 km, where air parcels are months removed from the surface, extremely dry, but now richer in ozone.
+Given the gradual transition, the region is known as the tropical tropopause layer (TTL).

 The TTL also marks a transition between dynamical regimes.
 Below, the Hadley Cell homogenizes angular momentum, allowing for a thermally driven overturning circulation.
 Above, the atmosphere lies in a downward control regime, where a mechanical torque (wave breaking) is necessary to drive a circulation across angular momentum surfaces.
-Following Fueglistaler et al. (2009), we define the TTL top around 18 km (70 hPa), where the observed lapse rate reaches its minimum.
-The bottom of the TTL might best be located around 14 km (150 hPa), the level of zero net radiative heating.
+While the tropical cold point provides a distinct upper boundary, Fueglistaler et al. (2009) suggest that the bottom of the TTL might best be located 15 km, the level of zero net radiative heating.
 Above this point, radiative warming balances the mechanically driven uplift of parcels into the stratosphere, while below, convective heating plays a critical role.

-The TTL is of crucial importance for the chemical composition of the stratosphere (e.g., Plumb 2007; Schofield et al. 2011; Randel and Jensen 2013).
+The TTL is of crucial importance for the chemical composition of the stratosphere (Plumb 2007; Schofield et al. 2011; Randel and Jensen 2013).
 It is the entry point for most air that enters the stratosphere.
-Quasihorizontal mixing of air and chemical tracers along isentropic surfaces tranports air between the TTL and the "middle world", the lower stratosphere of the extratropics that laterally borders the TTL (Konopka et al. 2010; Ploeger et al. 2012; Abalos et al. 2013).
-In addition, the diabatic circulation brings air up through the top of the TTL into the "overworld", the isentropic layers of the middle atmosphere that never intersect the tropopause (Holton et al. 1995).
+Air is quasi-horizontally mixed along isentropic surfaces into the "middle world", the lower stratosphere of the extratropics that laterally borders the TTL, and brought up through the top of the TTL by the diabatic circulation into "overworld", the isentropic layers of the middle atmosphere above that never intersect the tropopause (Holton et al. 1995).
 Freeze drying of air by the cold point strongly constrains water vapor throughout the stratosphere, especially for the overworld (Brewer 1949).
 Solomon et al. (2010) highlight the role of the TTL on surface climate: modulations of stratospheric water vapor impact on surface temperatures on decadal time scales.
+Dessler et al. (2013) suggest that processes in the TTL increase the climate sensitivity of the planet, with greenhouse gas forcing effecting an overall increase in water vapor throughout the stratosphere, which in turn enhances surface warming.

-\Corresponding author address: Martin Jucker, School of Earth Sciences, McCoy Building, The University of Melbourne, Parkville, VIC Australia 3010
+^{}Corresponding author address: Martin Jucker, School of Earth Sciences, McCoy Building, The University of Melbourne, Parkville, VIC Australia 3010